 Tower itself reports as much status as it can via the Browsable API at

-/api/v1/ping in order to provide validation of the health of the cluster, including:
+/api/v2/ping in order to provide validation of the health of the cluster, including:

 Tower is configured in such a way that if any of these services or their components fail, then all services are restarted.
-If these fail sufficiently often in a short span of time, then the entire node will be placed offline in an automated fashion in order to allow remediation without causing unexpected behavior.
+If these fail sufficiently often in a short span of time, then the entire instance will be placed offline in an automated fashion in order to allow remediation without causing unexpected behavior.

 The way jobs are run and reported to a ‘normal’ user of Tower does not change.
 On the system side, some differences are worth noting: